sc13912/vmc-eks-demo-ui/README.md

 guestbook-ui-7447f976d4-5cbck    1/1     Running   0          2m20s
 guestbook-ui-7447f976d4-hwtkm    1/1     Running   0          2m20s

-#Verify both k8s microservices status and obtain the ELB URL
+#Verify both microservices status and obtain the ELB URL
 [ec2-user@ip-10-250-0-10 guestbook-lb]$ kubectl  get svc -n vmc-demo NAME            TYPE           CLUSTER-IP       EXTERNAL-IP                                                                   PORT(S)        AGE guestbook-api   ClusterIP      172.20.176.203   <none>                                                                        3000/TCP       2m57s guestbook-ui    LoadBalancer   172.20.138.240   acf26220299fb4e02a5825f619672fb5-383158863.ap-southeast-2.elb.amazonaws.com   80:32210/TCP   2m57s
 ```
-Now point your browser to the ELB URL and you should have access to the fully functional demo app, and you should be able to see and leave guest messages.
+Now point your browser to the ELB URL and you should have access to the fully functional guestbook demo app, and you should be able to see and leave guest messages.
 ![demo-app-gui](https://user-images.githubusercontent.com/52551458/115195173-c675a400-a131-11eb-9463-b10dcf0b674e.png)